-Deferral of Principal and Interest Payment Relating to Notes Payable Issued by Intellinetics Ohio to the Ohio State Development Authority
+Deferral of Principal and Interest Payment Relating to Notes Payable Issued by Intellinetics to the Ohio State Development Authority

 Intellinetics Ohio has issued two notes payable to the Ohio State Development Authority.
-In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule on both of the loans, deferring a portion of the principal and interest payments until June 1, 2015.
+In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule on both of the loans, deferring a portion of the interest payments until June 1, 2015.
+On September 25, 2015, both notes payable were amended as discussed below.
+Both of these notes are subject to certain covenants and reporting requirements.